diya-18/Tiny-Physics-Engine/README.md

 # Tiny Physics Engine

 2D physics engine  in C to understand how game and simulation engines actually work under the hood.
+The project implements a deterministic physics update loop, collision detection and rigid body dynamics from scratch without relying on external physics libraries.

 Right now it supports: